Updated August 29, 2018

 - You’re a website/blog designer or would like to become one.

-- You like to change your design regularly.
+- You like to change your design ever once in a while.
 (Like yours truly.)

 - You anticipate starting another blog or website in the future (for your book, project, product, business or special topic).